 Remember, one doesn’t need to be an alcoholic or drug addict to have an addictive personality.
 Addiction can manifest itself in other unhealthy consumption habits such as overeating, gambling, excessive pornography, hoarding, or overspending.
 An addictive personality may not be the official diagnosis like other mental health issues, but it’s important to identify it and seek help if needed.

 Various behavioral therapies can help people struggling to manage their behavior and learn coping skills.
 Furthermore, for those who already suffer from addiction problems, treatment plans can include these therapies.

 One final warning: social alienation is a dangerous sign that addiction is imminent.
-If you find that you or a loved one is avoiding social situations, it’s time to ask for help from friends, family or a mental health professional.
+If you find that you or a loved one is avoiding social situations, it’s time to ask for help from friends, family, or mental health professional.

-If you suspect that you or a loved one is struggling with addiction, don’t wait.
-Contact one of our knowledgeable addiction specialists, today.
+If you suspect that you or a loved one is struggling with addiction, or feel like you have an addictive personality, don’t wait, contact one of our knowledgeable addiction specialists at United Recovery Project today.